Updated: Nov 28, 2022

 Death has two meanings in terms of federal and state taxes:

-It denotes the end of the decedent's last tax year for filing an income tax return, as well as the date of the decedent's death.
+It denotes the end of the decedent's last tax year for filing an income tax return and the date of the decedent's death.

 For tax purposes, it creates a new, separate entity known as the "farm."